oxylabs/chatgpt-scraper/README.md

 ## FAQ

 ### Is scraping ChatGPT legal?
-The legality of scraping ChatGPT depends on the way it is done and the applicable jurisdiction.
+The legality of using ChatGPT scrapers depends on the way it is done and the applicable jurisdiction.
 While Oxylabs provides the infrastructure to collect publicly available or user-submitted data from ChatGPT, it is the responsibility of the user to ensure compliance with OpenAI’s Terms of Service and local regulations.

 ### What’s the ChatGPT prompt size limit?
 The maximum prompt length supported by the ChatGPT Scraper is 4,000 symbols.
 If your use case requires handling longer inputs, consider splitting the text into smaller chunks and sending multiple sequential requests.